cs107-theteapeople/cs107-FinalProject/docs/milestone1.md

 ## Implementation
 ### Module methods

 A critical component of the **autodiff** module is the ability to define functions and input variables.
 We use a model similar to sympy.
-As mentioned in the ‘how to use autodiff’ section of this document, variables, constants, and elementary functions will be defined in the autodiff module and these can be combined to make composite functions.
+As mentioned in the ‘how to use autodiff’ section of this document, elementary functions will be defined in the autodiff module and these can be combined to make composite functions.
 We make heavy use of operator overloading and implicit conversions to allow users to conveniently define their functions.

+### Function class

+Our main class for building composite functions will be the Function class.
+This will use operator overloading heavily to allow the user to build up composite functions.
+The forward computation graph will be generated as the composite function is built (taking advantage of the Python parser and order of operations).
+The utility function ad.var(<name>) is used to build a primitive function that is just a single input variable.
+These variables have names associated with them.
+Composite functions are built by combining these variables with operators and primitive functions.
+We will likely be using python dictionaries to store the computation graph as a series of nodes and their children along with their operations.

-Here are some example ways for a user to define a function object.
+Here are some example ways for a user to define a composite function (an instance of the Function class, or a list of instances).

 ```
 import autodiff as ad